Answers to commonly asked questions about the property

 How close is the property to New York City?

 The Nobi House is 40 minutes from Manhattan, 20 minutes from Newark Airport (EWR), and 60 minutes from Fort Monmouth.
-Its proximity to major hubs is one reason location scouts often recommend it as a reliable filming location for production companies that need quick access to the city or a production studio.
+Its proximity to major production hubs makes it a television-ready location near NYC while still offering the privacy and wooded depth needed to double for Northern California or Pacific Northwest settings.

 Is there space for staging, holding, and load-in?